Deveshyadav1/Dr_facelook/README.md

 .
 [Will Release Soon] API Documentation: If you're a developer, explore our API documentation.
 It includes information about endpoints, request methods, and response formats, enabling integration with our application.

-## 13. Troubleshooting

-Troubleshooting: Encounter common issues or errors?
-Our troubleshooting section provides solutions to frequently asked questions and problems users might face.

-## 14. Frequently Asked Questions (FAQ)

-Frequently Asked Questions (FAQ): Find answers to commonly asked questions here.
-Save time by checking this section for quick solutions to common queries.

-## 15. Conclusion

-.
-Conclusion: We hope this documentation has been helpful in setting up and using our web application.
-.
-For further support or to contribute to our open-source project, feel free to contact us.

 ## 16. License

 License: Our application is distributed under [Waiting....].
 Please refer to the license for details regarding usage, distribution, and modification rights.